stwe/DatatablesBundle/Resources/doc/extensions.md

 #### The easiest way

-The easiest way is to add `select` to your extensions options with a boolean value.
+The easiest way is to add `row_group` to your extensions options with the column's name string value in the `data_src` option to define the data source to use for initial grouping.

 ``` php
 public function buildDatatable(array $options = array())